Lazy-load your iFrames

 Our async iFrames fix it. iFrame loads empty and fires

 onload in a snap, yields rendering priority to your page, and then loads media in the background.

 That approach makes wonders.
 But it still loads all media with no delay, even if it is way below the fold.
 This is because iFrames cannot discover whether they are visible or not on their own.
 They need some help from JavaSript on the parent page.

 If your site has multiple 3rd party add-on scripts such as ad networks or analytics, lazy-loading of rich media may give priority to those secondary 3rd party scripts and so make your primary content appear with a little delay.
 If that’s your case, we recommend to limit lazy-loading to players only.

-Responsive players will be lazy-loaded with thumbnail as placeholder first.
-When iFrame if about to come into viewport, it will be seemlessly replaced with an actual player.
+Responsive players will be lazy-loaded with thumbnail image as placeholder first.
+When iFrame if about to come into viewport, it will be seamlessly replaced with an actual player when it’s ready.

 There are two ways to activate lazy-loading:

-Via Player settings: select “Lazy-load” and will apply only for players when wrapped into iFrame.
+Via Player settings: select “Lazy-load” and it will only apply to players.